kadirpekel/algorig/README.md

   --app_args APP_ARG
 ```

-It not seems to be fine using the command directly without any parameteres in our case.
+It not seems to be fine and legit using the command directly without any parameteres in our case.

 Let's run the command.